namnvsskpi/swallet/README.md

 sudo gem install cocoapods
 ```

 -   _MetaMask Only:_ Rename the `.*.env.example` files (remove the `.example`) in the root of the project and fill in the appropriate values for each key.
-Get the values from another MetaMask Mobile developer.
+Get the values from another SWallet Mobile developer.

 -   Clone this repo and install our dependencies: